Skip to main content

 Bench Book - 5.3.1 Eleventh Amendment Immunity

 Under the Eleventh Amendment to the United States Constitution, “[t]he Judicial power of the United States shall not be construed to extend to any suit in law or equity, commenced or prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State.”
-U.S. CONST. amend.
+U.S. Const. amend.
 XI.
 The Eleventh Amendment thus bars most lawsuits seeking damages from states and from units of state government in federal court.

 References